AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 [...]
 ```

-Since we use multiple render targets, we have to explicitly tell OpenGL which of the color buffers associated
+Since we use multiple render targets, we have to explicitly tell OpenGL which of the color buffers associated with `GBuffer` we'd like to render with